-In honor of its 50-year chronograph history, Tudor issued the Black Bay Chrono — a subtle combination of traditional aesthetics and modern watchmaking.
+In 2021, in honor of its 50-year chronograph history, Tudor issued the Black Bay Chrono — a subtle combination of traditional aesthetics and modern watchmaking.
 With a slim case, dials with contrasting subdial counters, and a contemporary movement, it is more than just another classic watch remake.
 We found an authentic setting for our test that reflects the close association of the timepiece to motorsports.

 Switzerland-based Tudor presented the Oysterdate in 1970 as its first chronograph.
 Since that time, it has been producing watches that are closely linked with the world of motorsports.
 The new Black Bay Chrono reflects this same tradition and has all the features of a modern timepiece.
 Its automatic MT5813 caliber has a power reserve of 70 hours.
 A state-of-the-art silicon hairspring provides a stable rate and improved anti-magnetic protection.
 The stopwatch mechanism is historically inspired but operates with a modern column wheel and vertical clutch.